timgabets/lakgves/README.md

                                +-----------------+                        +--------------------+

 The application converts JSON payload to ISO8583 message in a proper format, sends it to the Bank host, receives the response and sends it back to the HTTP client.
 In other words, the input JSON like this (note that the card number in i002 is masked here for security reasons.
-The real request should contain the full unmacked):
+The real request should contain the full unmacked PAN):
 ```json
 {
 	"i000":"0100",